 How employees with careers in nursing are critical at Merck

-Nurses' clinical expertise and patient experience provide valuable insight across all divisions of our company
+Nurses' clinical expertise and patient experience provide valuable insight across our company

 A sincere desire to help patients

-From product safety and labeling to marketing, clinical operations and medical affairs, Merck employs hundreds of registered nurses in non-clinical positions.
+From product safety and labeling to marketing, clinical operations and medical affairs, we employ hundreds of registered nurses in non-clinical positions.

-“Nurses are a valuable resource to our company in terms of their real-world patient experience, clinical expertise and talent,” said Mary Elmer, executive director, patient innovation & engagement.
-“They bring important perspectives to our business.”
+“Nurses are a valuable resource to our company in terms of their real-world patient experience, clinical expertise and talent,” said Mary Elmer, executive director, patient innovation & engagement, and a nurse herself.
+“They bring important perspectives to help inform our business.”

-That’s why Nissen and Elmer, both nurses themselves, created the Merck Nurses Network, a voluntary group of nurses who work across functions and roles throughout the company.
-Its mission is to harness the collective knowledge of nurses to provide meaningful insight across the business, even beyond their day jobs.
+That’s why Elmer, with now retired fellow nurse Jan Nissen, created the Merck Nurses Network, a voluntary group of nurses who work across functions and roles throughout the company.
+Their mission is to harness the collective knowledge of nurses to provide meaningful insight across the business, even beyond their day jobs.

 “The network is a great way for peers to connect and share experiences and learnings, always with a focus on patients,” said Elmer.

 "Nurses share a special bond.
-There is true camaraderie between us fueled by a sincere desire to help patients."
+There's true camaraderie between us fueled by a sincere desire to help patients."